 #4 Attorney Consultation

-Most car accident attorneys offer a free consultation to determine if you have a possible car accident lawsuit.
+Most car accident attorneys offer a free consultation to determine if you have a possible car accident claim or lawsuit.
 If they think you have a case and you decide to move forward, they can help you deal with everything involved – filing legal paperwork, conducting an investigation, deal with insurance companies and reject low offers.

 #5 Medical and Liability Investigation